 For my husband Grant's birthday last year, I made him this cake covered with rainbow sprinkles, with a hidden chocolate mousse heart inside.
 I had wanted it to be happy and rainbow-themed, but I guess it turned out kind of ... girly?
 So this year, I wanted to make him a manly cake.
-So I made him a camoflauge cake!
+So I made him a camouflage cake!

-For the frosting, I had brainstormed and sketched a few ideas on how I would execute the camoflauge design.
-One idea would just be a simple piping of swirls of camoflauge in two shades of green, brown, and black.
+For the frosting, I had brainstormed and sketched a few ideas on how I would execute the camouflage design.
+One idea would just be a simple piping of swirls of camouflage in two shades of green, brown, and black.
 The other idea was to use those same colors, but pipe them in sort of a petal effect, similar to the purple ombre petal cake that I made for Mother's Day.
 After sketching it out, I thought the petal effect would be super cool!
 So I decided to try it.